crunchysoul/portfolio-1/README.md

     - Apple iPhone 6s
     - Asus Zenfone 3

 + Usability Testing on different browsers
+Testing on multiple browsers actually happened while I was developing the website.
+I had 3 browsers open at one time and it made all the difference while I was coding my SCSS mixins.
     - Google Chrome (Version 60.0.3112.113) - Ok
     - Mozilla Firefox (Version 55.0.3) - Ok
-    - Mozilla Firefox Focus - Ok
+    - Mozilla Firefox Focus (Mobile Only) - Ok
     - Safari (Version 10.1.2 (12603.3.8) - Ok
     - Internet Explorer 11 - Ok, but google fonts not loading
     - Internet Explorer 10 - Ok, but google fonts not loading